 At the United States Marine Corp, Rebecca became the Sexual Assault Response Coordinator (SARC), of the Sexual Assault Prevention and Response Program (SAPR).
 She also earned her status as a Comprehensive Victim Advocate (CVA) with the Department of Defense (DoD) Sexual Assault Advocate Certification Program (D-SAACP).
 As one of the two SARCs who run the entire program on base, Rebecca was able to achieve military recognition for excellence in her career.
 She has worked for the United States Marine Corp for more than seven years.
 In March of 2020, Rebecca A. Ax, was an Honoree for the National Organization for Victim Assistance (NOVA) Exceptional Military Victim Advocacy Award.

 Rebecca joined Gray’s Trauma-Informed Care Services in March of 2020.
 She has been a great resource and helps to expand upon the organizations services.
 Rebecca has been an amazing help, building curricula for service, military, and care professionals.
 She excels at everything she does and has been a delight to have at the organization.
+She is the Sexual Assault Prevention and Intervention Consultant for Gray’s Trauma-Informed Care Services Corp.

-Jennifer James, DSP-I, DSP-II, RA-Intern is currently attending, West Los Angeles City College, where she is a psychology major.
+Jennifer James, DSP-I, DSP-II, RA is currently attending, West Los Angeles City College, where she is a psychology major.
 Her concentration is on children with special needs and at-risk youths.
 Jennifer aspires to continue in her studies to become a psychologist and have a burgeoning career as a mental healthcare professional.

 During her training and working years, Jennifer has done services for many organizations.
 One of these organizations was Easter Seals, where her supervisor awarded her for outstanding work in the field.
 Jennifer loves working with children.
 Currently, she works with children who are autistic, hearing impaired, have down syndrome, or are non-verbal.
 She plans on expanding the populations she services to children in foster care, shelters and group homes.
 Jennifer is also planning to expand her career skills by learning art therapy modalities, school enrichment techniques like cooking and theater for children in kindergarten through 5th grade.

 Jennifer began her Research Assistant Internship with our organization and was on-boarded on August 1st, 2020.
 Currently, she is the CEO of C.R.A.F.T, a children’s learning and development agency based in Los Angeles County.
 Jennifer has been a welcomed addition to GTICS family.
+She will continue to do research for the organization as she moves through her degree programs.

 She makes use of the internet, social media, marketing research, and other avenues to reach consumers.
 Using her expertise and skills, Lily works hard to get to know what an organization wants.
 She creates content and digital marketing techniques to showcase the organization’s talents and skills.

 Without digital marketers, like Lily, organizations would have a difficult time maintaining a strong presence.
 You can find Lily at @belilyne on instagram.
 Lily officially joined our organization in October of 2021.
 She has been an amazing addition to our team.
+Lily provides Media Consultation intermittently.